AdobeDocs/uxp-indesign/src/pages/resources/recipes/network/index.md

 ## Additional notes
 - These APIs are available in the global scope.
 Observe that you didn't have to mount them using `require`.
 - The `domains` in the plugin's manifest also let you configure variations of the endpoints.
 For example, your plugin may like to access 'api.dev.example.com', 'api.stage.example.com' or 'api.prod.example.com' depending upon the environment.
 You can configure the domains with `["https://api.*.example.com"]` to manage all three.
+- While using `http` domains, keep in mind that Photoshop only allows http protocol on Win32 but not on macOS.
+InDesign has no such restrictions.